When to fly?

-It may sound ironic that an ancient city with its winding medieval streets and gothic architecture would be one of the liveliest cities in Europe.
+It may sound ironic that an ancient city with its winding medieval streets and Gothic architecture would be one of the liveliest cities in Europe.
 Not only does it have a buzzing nightlife scene but every August four festivals including the world’s largest, “the Fringe”, take place there transforming the city into one big celebration.
 Beyond the city walls, visitors can explore the rural area of the Lothians: East Lothian, Midlothian and West Lothian.
 All three areas provide a relaxing break to the hustle and bustle of modern day life.
-Midlothian is probably the most visited thanks to its Rosslyn Chapel being featured in the recent Da Vinci Code film.
-Fans of the movie who are booking flights to Edinburgh should plan a stop to Midlothian as part of their visit.
+Midlothian is probably the most visited thanks to its Rosslyn Chapel being featured in the Da Vinci Code films.

-The Gulf Stream keeps Edinburgh’s climate mild, although the weather can change quickly — a rainy morning can give way to a sunny afternoon.
-Edinburgh is also subject to the haar, a cold mist or fog that blows in from the North Sea.May and June are dry and sunny, with average temperatures ranging from the single digits (Celsius) to mid teens, and the temperature rises to the high teens for July and August.
+The Gulf Stream keeps Edinburgh’s climate mild, although the weather can change quickly when a rainy morning can give way to a sunny afternoon.
+Edinburgh is also subject to the haar, a cold mist or fog that blows in from the North Sea.May and June are dry and sunny, with average temperatures ranging from the single digits to mid-teens, and the temperature rises to the high teens for July and August.
 Summer days are long, staying light until 10pm or 11pm.
 Winters are damp and chilly, with temperatures close to, but rarely dropping, below freezing.
+Getting from the Airport to the City Edinburgh Airport (EDI) is situated some 6 miles away from the city centre but there are plenty of transport options to take visitors into town.
+Stops for public buses are situated on the terminal forecourt road outside the arrivals hall.
+There are buses that run directly to the city centre via a couple of stops en route.
+Journey time to the city centre is about 25 minutes.
+The designated taxi rank is also located outside arrivals hall.
+There is a tram offering an easy transfer to the city centre as well.

 Getting around Edinburgh

-Bring some sturdy shoes with you to Edinburgh.
-Walking is the best way to explore and your feet will thank you while you trip over the cobblestone streets.
-Biking is popular as well.
-If you can get past the ups and downs of the hills, there are plenty of bike paths and lanes to pedal on.
+Bring some sturdy shoes with you to Edinburgh as walking is the best way to explore the city.
+Biking is popular as well and if you can get past the ups and downs of the hills, there are plenty of bike paths and lanes to pedal on.
 It shouldn’t take you more than half an hour to get anywhere.
 Buses are extremely efficient.
 They blanket the city and there’s a night bus service if you’re out late.
 Make sure you have exact change on you for a bus ticket, or purchase a day ticket if you’re planning on riding around all day.
 Sightseeing hop-on, hop-off buses offer guided tours and stop at major attractions.

 Edinburgh insider information

 - There are many places in Edinburgh to enjoy the views.
 One of the more unusual is the Scott Monument, a huge black Victorian gothic monument to honour Sir Walter Scott, directly opposite Princes Street.
-You can pay £3 to walk up to the top of the 200ft tower; there are fabulous views of the city centre from the top.
+You can pay to walk up to the top of the 200ft tower to experience the fabulous views of the city centre from the top.

 - One of the most exciting times to visit is during the Edinburgh Festival in August, however, the city is packed during this time, so be sure to reserve your hotel or hostel well in advance.